randylubin/story-synth-docs/src/guide/extensions.md

 ## Image Gallery

 This extension lets players browse an image gallery and then select one image which remains visible for all players.
 You can change the name of the title of the gallery and add captions.
 Captions can take markdown formating and include links.
-The imageGallery and imageGalleryCaptions options take a list of urls or captions, separated by commas; that means you can't have a comma in the caption.
+The imageGallery, imageGalleryCaptions, and imageGalleryAltText options take a list of urls or captions, separated by commas; that means you can't have a comma in the caption.
+If you have captions but not alt text, then the captions will be used as alt text.

 Please ensure that your image usage complies with all copyright laws.